MicrosoftDX/nether/documentation/analytics/recipes/daily-active-users.md

 ## Pre-Requisites

-(TODO: Is there anything that must be done before this recipe can be followed?
-If so explain it here and why.
-All Nether Analytics Recipes expect you to have a working Nether Analytics solution up and running so there is no need to describe that here, so only include pre-requisites that are out of the ordinary.)

-## Recipe Steps

-Follow the below steps to implement this recipe.
-Remember that your setup of Nether Analytics might contain custom configuration or already configured recipes so you might have to merge the below instructions with what already exists in your solution.
-More than one recipe might need the same telemetry and unless otherwise instructed you don’t need to send the same messages more than once.

-Unless otherwise stated, all recipes expect the standard Nether Analytics setup where:
+The DAU recipe depends on the NetherAnalytics.sln file and assumes that you have the Azure services already.
+These analytical queries rely on an Azure Data Lake Analytics instance as well as a connected Azure Data Lake Store.

+Assumptions made for instructions below:
 * messages are sent from the client to Azure Event Hubs
 * messages are formatted using the standard Nether JSON Format
+* messages are sent to a Azure Data Lake Analytics Store

+## Recipe Steps

+Follow the below steps to implement this __Daily Active Users (DAU)__ recipe.

 ### 1 Telemetry Needed from the Game